• OUR SOURCES •

 • WATER •

-I fill up my big water jugs from a tested and regulated natural spring that is close to where I live in Oregon towards the coast.
+I gather water from a tested and regulated natural spring that is close to where I live in Oregon towards the coast.
 It is fresh water that trickles down from the mountains, packed with natural micronutrients and minerals.

 • ALCOHOL •